fauna/fauna-js/README.md

 ## Pagination

-By default, FQL paginates returned sets that contain more than 16 items.
-Use the `Client.paginate()` method to iterate through pages of results.
+Use the `Client.paginate()` method to iterate sets that contain more than one page of results.

 `Client.paginate()` accepts the same [query options](#query-options) as `Client.query()`.